 Korab Resources Ltd is an diversified international mining and exploration company listed on Australian Securities Exchange (ASX code is KOR) with gold, silver, phosphate and magnesite development projects and base metals exploration projects.
 Korab's resource inventory comprises 3.3 million ounces of gold and 16.3 million ounces of silver.
 Korab operates 3.3 mln ounce Bobrikovo gold and silver mine (Ukraine), Geolsec phosphate mine and Winchester magnesite project (Australia).
 Korab also explores for gold and base metals in at Ashburton Downs in Western Australia and at Batchelor in the Northern Territory.

 Bobrikovo (Gold & Silver)

 Bobrikovo gold and silver project contains 3.3 million ounces of gold and 16.3 million ounces of silver in JORC compliant resource.
 To read more about the Bobrikovo Project please go to the Bobrikovo page by clicking on this link.
 The project is located in the Lugansk province in Eastern Ukraine.
 Bobrikovo has been mining and stockpiling oxide ore on a campaign basis and has commenced the development of the processing plant and other mine infrastructure.
 It is planned to develop the oxide and transition zones of the deposit as a simple open cut mine.
 Development of the fresh rock zone is anticipated to use a low-cost sub level caving method.
-Mine output is planned to be processed into concentrate using low-cost gravity-based plant.
-The concentrate is most likely to be processed on site to produce doré bars.
+Once the plant has been constructed, part of the mine output is planned to be processed into concentrate using low-cost gravity-based plant.